AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :menuselection:`Set Breakpoint on *selection*`

-  Sets a breakpoint at the beginning of the subprogram named *selection*
+  Sets a breakpoint at the beginning of the subprogram named *selection*.

 * :menuselection:`Continue Until Line *xx*`